-If you would like a fully flower, gather the crin closely, pinching as you go.
-If a skinnier flower is what you're wanting to create, then just turn and pinch.
+If you would like a full flower, gather the crin closely, pinching as you go.
+If a skinnier flower is what you want to create, then just turn and pinch.

 It is helpful to take a few stitches every turn or so.
 This will help to keep things together and lessen the amount of sewing you'll need to do at the end.

 If you are using a sewing machine, just sew a few stitches in place as you go.
 You will do a final sewing at the end.

 When you are happy with the size of your flower, turn the crin over and down and pinch everything together.

 Sew through all layers, turning as you go.
 Be sure to sew through all layers.
 You do not want your flower to fray!